harshit1134053/Networking_and_communication/README.md

 # Networking_and_communication
-This is lab work that I did under guidance of Dr. Jaspinder Kaur
+<h1>This is lab work that I did under guidance of Dr. Jaspinder Kaur.</h1>